brooklynrail/brooklynrail-platform/content/people/dot-devota.md

 name: Dot Devota
 first_name: Dot
 last_name: Devota
-short_bio: "Dot Devota is the author of _The Division of Labor_ (Rescue Press, 2015), _And The Girls Worried Terribly_ (Noemi Press, 2014), and _The Eternal
-  Wall_ (BookThug, 2013).
-Born in St. Louis, Missouri, she writes prose about the Midwest and has traveled full-time since 2010.
-Excerpts from her book,
-  _MW: A Field Guide to the Midwest (Pages from a Diary Never Written)_ are published in _PEN America_, _The Offing_, _Fanzine_, _Entropy_, _Make
-  Magazine_, _Denver Quarterly_, and _The Volta_.
-Her poems have been translated
-  into Arabic and French and appear on walls."
+short_bio: "**Dot Devota** writes poems and essays about pre-sickness, sensations in the phenomenon of \"falling ill,\" and post-viral, chronic and mysterious illness in individual, societal, and environmental body-scapes.
+Her books include _PMS: A Journal In Verse and The Division of Labor_ (Rescue Press), _And The Girls Worried Terribly_ (Noemi Press), _The Eternal Wall_ (Cannibal Books, re-issued by Book*hug), and _Dept. of Posthumous Letters_ (Argos Books).
+Excerpts from her nonfiction novel, _MW: A Field Guide to the Midwest_, are published in _PEN America_, and _Denver Quarterly_, among other places. _>SHE_ is her recent prose manuscript that the author dubs autoimmunefiction.
+Devota's _Wall Poems_ are large-scale calligraphic installations which have exhibited nationally at museums and galleries."
 portraits:
   - media: 2022/03/dot-devota
 twitter: meadowasylum